Skip to main content

 • By the end of the first week of Fall, the participant develops a course plan with the AMP advisor and obtains approval of the Undergraduate Head Advisor and Graduate Chair (or their delegates).
 Most course plans will include involvement in meaningful research starting in Fall term.

-• The participant must maintain the GPA required by the Graduate School for AMP participants.
+• The participant must maintain the GPA required by the Office of Graduate Education for AMP participants.

 • The participant takes at least three non-blanket graduate-level MTH courses (taken for a letter grade) that can be applied toward both the undergraduate and graduate degree programs.
 A highly recommended choice is at least two from the M.S. core courses: MTH 511, MTH 512, MTH 543, MTH 611.
 The participant must earn a grade of at least B in each course of the twenty two credits applied to both the baccalaureate and graduate degree programs.

-• If the participant wants to be considered for a GTA for the second AMP year, an update on their application is due by the deadline for graduate applications (currently January 1).
+• If the participant wants to be considered for a GTA for the second AMP year, they must submit an application to the Graduate Committee Chair by the deadline for graduate applications, December 15.
 GTA positions are not automatically granted for AMP participants.
-The updated information should include the current transcripts sent to Graduate Committee and any updates on their proposed program.
-In addition, AMP applicants should arrange for the letters to be sent to Graduate Committee.
-These letters should come from professors having the most up-to-date information about the students performance in the advanced Mathematics graduate coursework.
-In addition, it is strongly recommended that the students provide their GRE scores to the Graduate Committee.
+A complete application will include updated transcripts and plan of study, a personal statement, a CV or resume, and three letters of recommendation sent to the Graduate Committee.
+To be competitive, these letters should come from professors having the most current information about the student's performance in advanced Mathematics coursework.
+If available, it is recommended that students also provide their GRE scores to the Graduate Committee.

 Year 1 of graduate program